kkibria/slideshow-dist/md/chindex.md

 In front of a slide or group of slides we can attach front matter.
 In the front matter you can set values to some predefined properties to control aspects of slide generation.

-properties in front matter
+TODO: properties in front matter

-examples of different layout
+TODO: examples of different layout

-footnote
+TODO: footnote